What Is Communication Apprehension and How Do You Beat It?

 Understanding Your Communication Style to Combat Communication Apprehension

 As with most things in life, the fear of speaking with or in front of others is often much scarier when we don't understand why it's happening.
 In general, the more information you have, the better.
-An essential component of being a good leader is self-awareness, and learning more about your particular communication style could help you gain insight into your anxiety surrounding communication.

-Our best-selling training tool, What's My Communication Style, can help you understand the style you use when communicating with others in various situations.
-Using a twenty-four-item assessment, you'll be able to determine your preference for one of the four communication styles.
+Using a 24-item assessment, you'll be able to determine your preferred communication style among the four.
 There's a good chance you'll have a eureka moment during the assessment, where you learn something new and invaluable about your communication style.